-This is a collection of questions people have asked me about probiotics, probiotic supplements, and fermented food.
+This is a collection of questions people ask about probiotics and fermented food.
 If you have a question that is not answered here, please submit your question and I will be happy to answer as soon as I can.

 Which vegetables are best to ferment?